AggelikiChal/AggelikiChal.github.io/_pages/talks.md

 - The complexity of characteristic formulae, _Seminar on Theoretical Computer Science – Formal Methods (Departments of Informatics and Mathematics, Aristotle University of Thessaloniki)_.

+- The complexity of deciding characteristic formulae in van Glabbeek’s branching-time spectrum. _The 33rd EACSL Annual Conference on Computer Science Logic (CSL 2025)_.

 - The complexity of deciding characteristic formulae, _The 14th Panhellenic Logic Symposium (PLS 2024)_.

 - On the power of counting the total number of computation paths of NPTMs, _The 18th Annual Conference on Theory and Applications of Models of Computation (TAMC 2024)_.